mybonk/mybonk-wiki/workshop-21/README.md

-# Workshop 21: Enabling Core Lightning Plugins — The NixOS Way
+# Workshop 21: Own your Lightning plugins: The NixOS way

 ## Overview